fnmeissner/hanko-keycloak-plugin/README.md

 ## Compatibility

-This plugin is currently developed for Keycloak 4.1.0.Final.
+This plugin is currently developed for Keycloak 4.x.
+We provide compiled versions for Keycloak 4.1.0.Final and 4.4.0.Final.
+You can compile the plugin for other releases by setting the Keycloak version in `hanko-plugin-keycloak-ejb/pom.xml` and in `pom.xml`.
+For more information regarding the compilation, please check chapter [Building](#building).

 ## Installation / Update